Thelma Eisen: Early life

-Born in Los Angeles, Thelma Eisen was one of four children into the family of David Eisen, an Austrian immigrant, and Dorothy (Shechter) Eisen, from New York City.
-She grew up in an orthodox Jewish home playing softball and was already participating in the semi-professional level by age 14, starting with the Katzenjammer Kids, named so for their manager George Katzman obviously inspired by the popular comic strip of same name.
+Born in Los Angeles, Thelma Eisen was one of four children born into the family of David Eisen, an Austrian immigrant, and Dorothy (Shechter) Eisen, from New York City.
+She grew up in an orthodox Jewish home playing softball and was already participating in the semi-professional level by age 14, starting with the Katzenjammer Kids, named so for their manager George Katzman, who was inspired by the popular comic strip of same name.

 She attended Belmont High School and graduated from high school in 1941, and attended Santa Monica College part time.
 Eisen then went out to work to become one of the first Harvey Girls.
 An outstanding all-around athlete, at 18 she played in a short-lived professional football league for women in California as a fullback, but when Los Angeles city council banned tackle football for women, the team she played moved to Guadalajara, Jalisco.
 She later applied for work at the Bank of America in Los Angeles, which sponsored a softball team where she played.
 By then, she was noted by Bill Allington, a former ballplayer and advanced scout for the All-American Girls Professional Baseball League.

 By 1944 the AAGPBL added two teams, the Milwaukee Chicks and the Minneapolis Millerettes.
 Eisen attended a tryout arranged by Allington, who would join the circuit for the upcoming season as manager of the Rockford team.
 She was one of six girls from Los Angeles who traveled to Peru, Indiana for the tryout.
 The girls passed the test and were rewarded with a contract to play in the league.
 Eisen joined the Chicks, along with Alma Ziegler, while Faye Dancer, Annabelle Lee, Lavonne Paire and Dorothy Wiltse were allocated to the Millerettes.